aurelijusjaneliunas/greenhouse-arduino/README.md

 # Talky Johnny
 Talk to your robot via web sockets!
-A boiler plate for JavaScript robotics with johnny-five, socket.io and Reactjs
+A boilerplate for JavaScript robotics with johnny-five, socket.io and Reactjs

 ## Installation